LAAC-LSCP/ChildProject/docs/README.md

 python import_annotations.py --source /path/to/project --annotations /path/to/dataframe.csv
 ```

-The input dataframe must have one entry per annotation to import, according to the format specified [here](http://laac-lscp.github.io/ChildRecordsData/FORMATTING.html#annotations-formatting).
+The input dataframe `/path/to/dataframe.csv` must have one entry per annotation to import, according to the format specified [here](http://laac-lscp.github.io/ChildRecordsData/FORMATTING.html#annotations-formatting).

+## Available data

+The list of available data can be found [here](http://laac-lscp.github.io/ChildRecordsData/PROJECTS.html).